-DevelopingEM receives ZERO financial support from any external bodies.
+DevelopingEM receives ZERO financial support from any pharmaceutical or medical device industry operators.

 Big PHARMA and the Medical Device Industry have no influence on our bottom line or our content.

-International delegate fees remains our sole point of income.
+International delegate fees remains our main point of income.

 The following organisations have been crucial to the development of a successful unsupported conference system that remains unique internationally.